qhtjrmin/GPrimer/README.md

   - is_change_parameters_single: whether it changes the paramerters for single filtering (0: no, 1: yes, in default 0)
   - is_change_parameters_pair: whether it changes the parameters for pair filtering (0: no, 1: yes, in defaul 0)

 - The example of query:
 ```
 ./gprimer –i ./input_sequence/s_scrofa_refseq_181107.txt –o ./inter/output.txt –d ./inter/
 ```

 ## 1.3.
 The parameters for filter
- The number of CPU threads and GPUs that users want to exploit can be set.
-They will be limited by the performance of the machine that used in your experiments.
-In our experiment, the number of CPU threads exploited was fixed as 20 and the number of GPUs exploited is changed for performance comparison as varying the number of GPUs.
+ The number of CPU threads and GPUs that you want to exploit can be set.
+They will be limited by the performance of the machine that used in the experiments.

 - The example command for using 4 GPUs:
 ```
 ./gprimer –i ./input_sequence/s_scrofa_refseq_181107.txt –o ./inter/output.txt –d ./inter/ -g 4